July and August Newsletter 2020 from Burundi Youth For Christ

 Doctors and nurses to come over to help start and maintain their clinic

 There are so many more needs, but these seemed to be the big three.
 It is also exciting that St. Michael’s Church is not alone in the support for Burundi.
-The Church of Our Savior on John’s Island, as well as St. Andrews Church Mt.
-Pleasant are also looking to send teams over.
+The Church of Our Savior on John’s Island and St. Andrews Church Mt.
+Pleasant are also looking to send teams to Burundi.

 Join the Burundi Mission page on Facebook and we’ll keep you up to date on the next mission.

 Missionaries We Support in Burundi

 Onesphore Manirakiza and a team of seven students founded Harvest for Christ Ministries, an interdenominational movement that began in 2001 at the University of Burundi.
 The team began by meeting for prayer and organizing revival conferences in many places to mobilize the church for harvest.
 What started with a small team of students is now a thriving organization with 25 teams planting across the country who are involved in outreach, evangelism, and equipping the church for evangelism.
 Their dream is to see Burundi transformed by the impact of the church, thus making Burundi a light throughout Africa and the world.
 Harvest for Christ Ministries has four main focuses: Evangelism and Mission, Equipping the Church, Peace and Reconciliation, and Discipleship.
 Onesphore is a trained lawyer and is married with three children.